liqd/adhocracy3/src/adhocracy/adhocracy/docs/rest_api.rst

     ['GET', 'HEAD', 'OPTION', 'POST', 'PUT']

-If a GET, POST, or PUT request is allowed, the corresponding key will point to an object that contains at least 'request_body' and 'response_body' as keys::
+If a GET, POST, or PUT request is allowed, the corresponding key will point to an object that contains at least "request_body" and "response_body" as keys::

     >>> sorted(resp_data['GET'].keys())